codyaverett/react-xtruct/readme.md

 ![react-xtruct](https://github.com/btinoco/react-xtruct/blob/master/images/react-xtruct-logo-small.png)
 > An intuitive, simplified cli to create a react project, generate components, run test, build and serve.
 The cli is based on proven technologies like webpack, babel, eslint, postcss, react and more.
-Uses LIFT for project structure.
+It uses a flat folder structure to find your code faster, make you more productive and avoid repetition.

 ## This project is in __beta__.